kiirod/mtthemes/README.md

 Post & use other people's themes in Monkeytype for absolutely free!

 # Data Management
 We don't take any data from you, including your personal information such as legal name, house address, credit card numbers, etc...
-Monkeytype Goals is a website designed to help users track goals for the typing test website Monkeytype, so it would be quite pointless to add tracking
+Monkeytype Themes is a website designed to help find and use themes for monkeytype, so it would be quite pointless to add tracking

 More information; [Privacy Policy page](https://www.mtgoals.cc/pages/policy)